Pine Swamp Wildlife Corridor

 - Town of Ledyard transfers, 2 parcels totaling 2.2 acres (2014)

 North Tract trails include a two-mile loop trail and a large power line right-of-way.
-Ponds, extensive swamps and upland woods.
-Habitats support all types of plants.
-Flowers are abundant and birdwatching is excellent.
-Gravel roads and a low shrub habitat are excellent for rabbits.
-This tract includes the headwaters of Tom Allyn brook and a
+Ponds, extensive swamps, shrublands and upland woods provide habitat for a wide diversity of plants and animals.
+Gravel roads and low native shrubs along the powerline corridor provide good habitat for eastern cottontails, prairie warblers, blue-winged warblers and other shrubland species.
+This tract includes the headwaters of Tom Allyn brook and a glacial moraine.

 - Slosberg-Anderson Woodlands, 94.24 acres (2003)